tamrivera05/bos/memory-bank/activeContext.md

 ## Current Focus

-The project is currently in the initial setup phase.
-The Next.js application has been bootstrapped with create-next-app, and the basic project structure is in place.
-The focus is on establishing the foundation for the Barangay Online Services platform.
+The project is focusing on implementing core authentication functionality and integrating with the backend API.
+The login system is being developed with proper form validation and error handling.

 ## Recent Changes